G-Core/product-documentation/documentation/waap/waap-rules/advanced-rules.md

 * <a href="https://api.gcore.com/docs/waap" target="_blank">API docs</a>: Learn how to construct and manage advanced rules.

-* <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules/advanced-rule-objects" target="_blank">Advanced rule objects</a>: Get the list of all available objects you can use in rule expressions along with their respective attributes and types.
+* <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules/advanced-rule-objects" target="_blank">Advanced rule objects and attributes</a>: Get the list of all available objects you can use in rule expressions along with their respective attributes and types.

 * <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules/source-field-objects" target="_blank">Source field objects</a>: Check the available source field objects you can use in your expressions along with their respective attributes and types.